Written by Sam and Kels Adventures.

 From there, we wandered around the ancient city of Hierapolis, the highlights of which were the amphitheater and the temple of Apollo.
 You could easily spend an entire day walking around the ancient city if you wanted!

 You will notice various large tour groups walking around the grounds throughout your visit.
-If you time yourself right, you can hit the nice spots when the groups are in transit between different locations.
+If you time it right, you can hit the sweet spots when the groups are in transit between locations.
 During our visit, we also bumped into many schoolchildren visiting the park for a field trip, which was pretty cute.

-You can also choose to enter the Hierapolis Archaeological Museum, which is included in the 30 euro entrance fee.
-You can visit this to learn more about the city’s history and wonder at various artifacts collected over the years of digging up this site!
+You can also choose to visit the Hierapolis Archaeological Museum, which offers free admission.
+You can see this to learn more about the city’s history and to marvel at the various artifacts collected over the years, as this site was excavated!

 Walking Down The White Path – Pamukkale Travertines